 The idols at the Kaaba are removed… all but one, the Black Stone, whose story was retold in monotheistic terms: it becomes an object brought from heaven by the angel Gabriel and attached to the shrine.

 Islamists now claim that Muslims are oppressed by western powers such as the US.
 Such is the current state of ‘fitnah’.
 It follows (in their view) that doing violence against the forces of oppression is Allah’s will.
 The current struggle thus finds its parallel in the ancient struggle of Mohammed against the pagan forces of Mecca.

 The above argument conflates the ‘forces of oppression’ with ‘pagans’ or unbelievers more generally.
 Verse 2:191 only permits violence against those responsible for oppression or violence.
 Muslims were oppressed by the Qurayshi, but not by all of them.
 It directs Muslims to do what it takes to end oppression, but no more.

 Islamists today fail to make the distinction between those directly responsible for oppression, i.e. government representatives and corporations, and the population more generally.
 What has a child on the streets of Paris or Ankara done to cause oppression?
 Yes, a great deal of westerners may be ‘pagans’ or ‘unbelievers’.
-Yes, the Qur’an is scathing in its judgment of them, however, this judgment is God’s alone, and it is not the task of Muslims to exact punishment on his behalf.
+Yes, the Qur’an is scathing in its judgement of them, however, this judgement is God’s alone, and it is not the task of Muslims to exact punishment on his behalf.